Azure/azure-quickstart-templates/acs-swarm-full-template/docs/SwarmPreviewWalkthrough.md

     4. then click on the "Microsoft.Template"
     5. now you can copy the output FQDNs and sample SSH commands
     ![Image of docker scaling](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-swarm-full-template/images/findingoutputs.png)
- 2. SSH to port 2200 of the master FQDN
+ 2. SSH to port 2200 of the master FQDN.
+See [agent forwarding]([SSH Key Generation](https://github.com/rgardler/azure-quickstart-templates/blob/acs/acs-swarm-full-template/docs/SSHKeyManagement.md#key-management-and-agent-forwarding-with-windows-pageant) for an example of how to do this.
- 3. Type `docker -H 176.16.0.5:2375 info` to see the status of the agent nodes.
+ 3. Type `docker -H 172.16.0.5:2375 info` to see the status of the agent nodes.
  ![Image of docker info](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-swarm-full-template/images/dockerinfo.png)
- 4. Type `docker -H 176.16.0.5:2375 run hello-world` to see the hello-world test app run on one of the agents
+ 4. Type `docker -H 172.16.0.5:2375 run hello-world` to see the hello-world test app run on one of the agents

 ## Explore Swarm with a web-based Compose Script, then scale the script to all agents
 1. create the following docker-compose.yml file: